-l_cosz l_spec_albedo logical Switch for calculation of solar zenith angle.
-For land points, this switch is only relevant if l_spec_albedo=TRUE (otherwise it is better set to FALSE to prevent unnecessary calculations).
-TRUE: calculate zenith angle.
-FALSE: assume constant zenith angle of zero, meaning sun is directly overhead.
-Switch for albedo model.
-TRUE: use spectral albedo.
-This includes a prognostic snow albedo.
-FALSE: use a single (averaged) waveband albedo. l_top logical Switch for a TOPMODEL-type model of runoff production.
-TRUE: use a TOPMODEL-type scheme.
-This is based on Gedney and Cox (2003); see also Clark and Gedney (2008).
-FALSE: no TOPMODEL scheme.
-References: Gedney, N. and P.M.Cox, 2003, The sensitivity of global climate model simulations to the representation of soil moisture heterogeneity, J. Hydrometeorology, 4, 1265-1275.
-Clark and Gedney, 2008, Representing the effects of subgrid variability of soil moisture on runoff generation in a land surface model, Journal of Geophysical Research - Atmospheres, 113, D10111, doi:10.1029/2007JD008940. l_pdm logical Switch for a PDM-type model of runoff production.
-PDM is the Probability Distributed Model (Moore, 1985), implemented in JULES following Clark and Gedney (2008).
-TRUE: use a PDM scheme.
-FALSE: no PDM scheme.
-References: Moore, R. J. (1985), The probability-distributed principle and runoff production at point and basin scales, Hydrol.
-Sci.
-J., 30, 273-297.
-Clark and Gedney, 2008, Representing the effects of subgrid variability of soil moisture on runoff generation in a land surface model, Journal of Geophysical Research - Atmospheres, 113, D10111, doi:10.1029/2007JD008940. l_anthrop_hea t_src logical Switch for inclusion of anthropogenic contribution to the surface heat flux from urban tiles.
-The relevant code is found in subroutine generate_anthropogenic_heat.
-TRUE: add anthropogenic effect FALSE: no effect i_scrn_t_diag Integer 0 or 1 Switch controlling method for diagnosing screen temperature.
+l_o3_damage logical Switch for ozone damage.
+TRUE: Ozone damage is on.
+Ozone concentration in ppb must be supplied as a driving variable FALSE: No effect i_scrn_t_diag Integer Switch controlling method for diagnosing screen 0 or 1 temperature.
 0: use surface similarity theory.
 This is the default and acceptable for most users.
-1: use surface similarity theory but allow decoupling in very stable conditions based on the quasi-equilibrium radiative solution l_phenol logical Switch for vegetation phenology model.
-TRUE: use phenology model.
-FALSE: do not use phenology model. l_triffid logical Switch for dynamic vegetation model (TRIFFID).
-TRUE: use TRIFFID.
-In this case soil carbon is modelled using four pools (biomass, humus, decomposable plant material, resistant plant material).
-FALSE: do not use TRIFFID.
-A single sol carbon pool is also used. l_trif_eq logical Switch for equilibrium vegetation model (i.e., an equilibrium solution of TRIFFID).
-This is only used if l_triffid=TRUE.
-TRUE: use equilibrium TRIFFID.
-FALSE: do not use equilibrium TRIFFID. yrevIn logical Switch indicating if the order of the rows in the input data is not the JULES standard.
+1: use surface similarity theory but allow decoupling in very stable conditions based on the quasi-equilibrium radiative solution yrevIn logical Switch indicating if the order of the rows in the input data is not the JULES standard.
 TRUE: Input data are arranged in North to South order (i.e. first data are from northernmost row).
 FALSE: Input data are arranged in South to North order (the JULES standard).
 Note that this does not affect how JULES numbers points on its internal grids - within JULES the numbering always runs from South to North.
 This switch applies to all input files. ncType character Indicates the type (format) of any netCDF input files (see Section 5.2.2).
-This does not refer to files for meteorological data which are covered in Section 6.17. echo logical Switch controlling output of messages to standard output (e.g. screen).
+This does not refer to files for meteorological data which are covered in Section 6.18. echo logical Switch controlling output of messages to standard output (e.g. screen).
 TRUE: print messages to screen.
 This will print the values of parameters, and also print messages when files are opened or closed.
 This is useful while checking that a run is correctly set up, but can result in a large volume of data if the model grid is large.
-FALSE: suppress printing of most messages to screen print_step integer The number of timesteps in between the printing of timestep >=1 information.
-Every print_step timesteps, the model prints the current timestep number and date to standard output.
+FALSE: suppress printing of most messages to screen print_step integer The number of timesteps in between the printing of timestep information. >=1 Every print step timesteps, the model prints the current timestep number and date to standard output.
 While this can be a useful way to follow the progress of a model integration, frequent messages can generate a large amount of unnecessary output during long integrations.

 6.3.
-INIT\TIME: Date and time information
+INIT_TIME: Date and time information

 This section sets the start and end time of the run and can also be used to specify a spin-up procedure.
-It starts with the tag >INIT\TIME.
+It starts with the tag >INIT TIME.